fiolj/sparta/doc/web/index.rst

 useful information to add, please send an email to the developers so we can improve the SPARTA documentation.

-Once you are familiar with SPARTA, you may want to bookmark `this page <Section_commands.html#comm>`__ at Section_commands.html#comm since it gives quick access to documentation for all SPARTA commands.
+Once you are familiar with SPARTA, you may want to bookmark :ref:`this page <individual-commands>` since it gives quick access to documentation for all SPARTA commands.

 .. toctree::
    :maxdepth: 2